 This small street was just particularly lucky – the hostel cottages survived the war, an old farmhouse was rebuilt in its original condition.

-When you walk across the cobblestones, it almost feels like you’re in the countryside.
-All that’s missing is a mini maypole – but even without that, the street is awash with rustic charm.
-Here’s the traditional neighbourhood pub, Zum Kloster, serving for more than 40 years as a popular meeting place for locals, and Preysing Fruchthalle, where you can buy fruit and vegetables just like at the farmer’s market.
-And let’s not forget Stulle & Stoff, the little corner café where schoolchildren buy sweets after school and builders stop for a filter coffee from 7.30 am.
+When you walk along the cobblestones, you almost feel like you're in the countryside.
+The only thing missing is a mini maypole.
+But even without it, the street has a lot of village charm: there's the neighbourhood pub Zum Kloster, which has been a popular meeting place for locals for over 40 years.
+The Preysing Fruchthalle, where you can buy fresh fruit and vegetables just like at the weekly market.
+Or the small corner café LottiEck, where you can enjoy a leisurely breakfast during the week and forget about the time.

 One young woman who has lived on Preysingstrasse for a long time is Claudia Pichler.
 The cabaret artist grew up in Aubing and could hardly believe her luck when she managed to secure an apartment in the central yet cosy district of Haidhausen.
 After living in that flat for eight years, she has recently moved – but only a street away, as anyone who gets to live in Haidhausen doesn’t want to leave it.
 In the village in the middle of Munich, which feels so snug that you are certain all’s right with the world here!